Top

 • Special needs trust.
 Allows a person with a disability to receive financial support without losing eligibility for government benefits like Supplemental Security Income (SSI) or Medicaid.

 • Spendthrift trust.
-Includes specific "spendthrift provisions" that prevent a beneficiary from squandering their inheritance or from creditors seizing the assets before they are distributed.
+Includes specific “spendthrift provisions” that can help prevent a beneficiary from squandering their inheritance or creditors from seizing assets before distribution.

 • Medicaid asset protection trust.
-An irrevocable trust designed to shield assets so they don't count toward the strict asset limits for Florida Medicaid Managed Long-Term Care.
-(Note: Must be established five or more years before applying to avoid the "look-back" penalty).
+An irrevocable trust designed to help shield assets from the strict asset limits for Florida Medicaid Managed Long-Term Care.
+It must be established five or more years before applying to avoid the “look-back” penalty.

 • Qualified income trust.
-A mandatory tool in Florida for Medicaid applicants whose monthly income exceeds the state's "income cap" but is not enough to pay for nursing home care.
+A required tool in Florida for Medicaid applicants whose monthly income exceeds the state’s income cap but isn’t enough to cover nursing home costs.

 • Land trust.
-Used to hold title to real estate.
-These are often used for privacy, as the names of the actual owners do not appear in the public records.
+Holds title to real estate for privacy purposes.
+The names of the actual owners don’t appear in public records.

 • Pet trust.
-Florida law specifically allows you to create a trust to provide for the care of your animals after you pass away.
+Florida law allows you to create a trust to provide for your animals after you pass away.
 It remains valid until the last animal covered by the trust dies.

 • Charitable remainder trust.
-Provides you with income for a set period, with the remaining assets going to a designated charity.
-It offers significant tax breaks on capital gains.
+Provides income for a set period, with remaining assets going to a designated charity.
+It can offer tax advantages on capital gains.

 • Irrevocable life insurance trust.
-Owns your life insurance policy, so the death benefit is not counted as part of your taxable estate.
+Owns your life insurance policy so the death benefit isn’t counted as part of your taxable estate.

 • Qualified terminable interest property trust.
 Often used in second marriages.
-It provides a surviving spouse with a lifetime income while ensuring that the remaining assets eventually go to the grantor’s children from a prior marriage.
+It provides a surviving spouse with lifetime income while directing remaining assets to the grantor’s children from a prior marriage.

 Client Experiences That Speak for Themselves